Transform Your Home with Expert Hardwood Floor Staining in Chicago

 We Are Happy to Provide Other Hardwood Flooring Services

-Most hardwood floor staining projects take about 2 to 4 days from sanding to initial dry time.
-The exact timeline can vary depending on room size, the condition of the hardwood flooring, stain testing, and the finish system used.
+Most staining projects take about 2 to 4 days, from sanding to the first coats and initial dry time.
+The exact timeline depends on room size, the condition of the floor, color testing, and the finish system.
+We give you a schedule after we’ve seen the floor.

 Can you make any stain color?

-Not every floor can take every color evenly.
-The final look can vary depending on wood species, grain, moisture, and the existing condition of the hardwood, which is why on-floor samples are the safest way to choose a color before the full job starts.
+Not every floor takes every color evenly.
+Wood species, grain, moisture, and the floor’s current condition all affect how a stain reads, which is why on-floor samples are the safest way to choose.
+We test your top colors on the sanded wood so you can see them in your own lighting before the full job starts.